zowe/docs-site/docs/troubleshoot/app-framework/appserver-error-codes.md

 ### ZWED0041E

-  Could not find port to use for configuration, at config position=_port_
+  Could not find port to use for configuration, at config position=_portIndex_

   **Reason:**